Can Chickens Eat Pears? Must-Know Facts for Flock Keepers

 Can Chickens Eat Pear Skin?

 Yes, chickens can have pear skin with precautionary measures.
 There is a probability of choking because of the hardness of the skin.
 Pear skin offers some nutritional value.
-It provides a good value of fiber content which assists the digestion process in chickens.
+It provides a good value of fiber content which assists the digestion process.
 It is mandatory to decontaminate the outer surface of pear skin to prevent diarrhea and other diseases.
 Serve pear skin in small pieces to avoid hurdles in pecking them.

 Can Chickens Eat Pears Seeds?